-For some reason, these bars turned out the stickiest of the 4 variations.
-So, I also made these into pistachio date nut balls and rolled them in crushed pistachios.
-Oh my goodness, if I had to describe these in words it would be cookie dough date truffle balls.
+For some reason, these pistachio bars turned out the stickiest of the 4 variations.
+So, I also made these into pistachio date balls and rolled them in crushed pistachios.

-Of all the 4 variations, these were the most robust.
+Of all the 4 variations, these walnut Larabars were the most robust.
 You can play with the nut ratio a little more to make these bars thicker.

 Cashews and Macadamia Date Bars

-I chose to combine cashews and macadamia nuts because I thought the flavors would go nicely together.
-Cashews have a milder taste than the macadamia nuts, so they compliment each other really well.
+Cashews have a milder taste than the macadamia nuts, so they complement each other really well.
 These date nut bars came second (behind the pistachio date nut bars) in softness.

 Blanched Almonds and Hazelnut Date Bars

 I'm not going to lie, I had blanched almonds and hazelnuts on hand that needed to get used.
-I really hate wasting food, so I thought to use these up.
 These were excellent!
 I'm going to try adding some dark chocolate next time to these date nut bars.